robertogl/MATLAB-Simulink-Challenge-Projects-Hub/megatrends/Sustainability and Renewable Energy.md

 # Sustainability and Renewable Energy Challenge

- `We are excited to announce our Sustainability and Renewable Energy Challenge!
+ `We are excited to announce the MathWorks Sustainability and Renewable Energy Challenge!
 We invite you to submit innovative solutions to environmental challenges related to sustainability and renewable energy.
-We provide a list of projects below, focused on this topic, that you can choose from.
-By submitting a winning solution to one of these projects, you could win up to $1000.
-This is a great opportunity to showcase your creativity and contribute to a more sustainable future.
-So, what are you waiting for?
-Submit your solution and join us in this important effort towards a better world!`
+Select a project from the list below and submit a solution to be eligible to win up to $1000.
+Showcase your creativity and contribute to a more sustainable future!`

 ## How to Participate